2. Software Security

 When it comes to webhook, you must validate that the data comes from us.
 The signature parameters in our request to your endpoint will contain three fields: a random token, a timestamp (milliseconds since Janaury 1, 1970), and a signature which is a HMAC SHA256 of the timestamp concatenated with the random token encrypted with your API Key found in the Webhooks tab in your dashboard.

-In order to decode it, please refer to this ruby on rails example:
+Please refer to this ruby on rails example:

 token = params['signature']['random_token']